 Food and Drink

-While masks are required, food and drink may not be consumed in the Law Library.
+While masks are required, food and drink — except with a straw — may not be consumed in the Law Library.
 Take a break!
 You'll enjoy lunch and snack time much more outside or in the student lounge.
+Need a straw?
+Stop by the Law Library Front Desk and pick up your reusable stainless steel Boley straw.

 New: Self-Checkout Kiosk